Their Eyes Were Watching God Theme of Freedom and Confinement

 - Does Tea Cake free Janie or is it just the escape from her first two husbands?
 If it is Tea Cake, how does he release Janie from confinement?

 - How is death associated with freedom, especially in Janie’s last two marriages?

-Nanny and Janie hold two very different views of what freedom means; their two views intrinsically oppose each other and cannot be reconciled, which is why Nanny felt that she was freeing Janie, and Janie felt that Nanny had put a noose around her neck.
+Nanny and Janie hold two very different views of what freedom means; their two views intrinsically oppose each other and cannot be reconciled, which is why Nanny feels that she is freeing Janie, and Janie feels that Nanny has put a noose around her neck.